Influence-based Attributions can be Manipulated: Introduction

-Our targeted attacks achieve a high success rate, a maximum of 94\%, without much accuracy drop across 3 datasets.
+Experiments on multiclass logistic regression models trained on ResNet50 features show that our targeted attacks achieve a high success rate, a maximum of 94\%, without much accuracy drop across three datasets.
 One final question that comes to mind is -- is it always possible to manipulate the influence scores for any given training sample?
 Using a theoretical construction, we give an impossibility theorem which states that there exist samples for which the influence score cannot be manipulated irrespective of the model, making this a property of the data rather than the model.

-Untargeted attacks are for the fairness application, where influence scores are manipulated arbitrarily without targeting specific samples.
-For such attacks, we find that surprisingly enough, scaling model weights is a good enough strategy to manipulate influence scores without changing model accuracy.
-We observe that due to influence score manipulation, fairness of downstream models is affected a lot, leading to a maximum of 16\% difference in fairness metric with and without manipulation.
+Untargeted attacks are for the fairness application and unlike targeted attacks, manipulate influence scores arbitrarily without targeting specific samples.
+We find that surprisingly enough scaling model weights is a good enough strategy for such attacks without changing model accuracy.
+In our experiments on standard tabular fairness datasets, we observe that due to influence score manipulation fairness of downstream models is affected a lot, leading to a maximum of 16\% difference in fairness metric with and without influence manipulation.

-In summary, we formalize a setup for systematically manipulating influence-based attributions and instantiate it for two use-cases: data valuation and fairness, where incentives are involved.
+Summarizing, we formalize a setup for systematically manipulating influence-based attributions and instantiate it for data valuation and fairness use-cases, where adversarial incentives are involved.
 We provide algorithms for targeted and untargeted attacks on influence scores, and illustrate their efficacy experimentally.
-Our work thus demonstrates that influence-based attributions are highly susceptible to adversarial manipulation and highlights the need for careful consideration when using them in adversarial contexts.
-This is akin to what has been observed for feature attributions previously \cite{bordt2022post}.
+Our work exposes the susceptibility of influence-based attributions to manipulation and highlights the need for careful consideration when using them in adversarial contexts.
+This is akin to what has been previously observed for feature attributions \cite{bordt2022post}.